-Freematics ONE+ is a powerful Arduino programmable vehicle telematics prototyping platform in form of a OBD dongle that plugs into a vehicle’s OBD port and works as a standalone smart device which can communicate with vehicle’s ECU.
-It integrates motion sensor (accelerometer, gyroscope) and can extend with high-grade GNSS receiver or external sensors.
-Collected data can be processed in real-time with its dual-core CPU, stored in internal Flash or microSD card and transmitted via BLE, WiFi or cellular network.
-Freematics ONE+ comes with an actively maintained Arduino library and ready-to-go Arduino sketches and open-source telemtry server software.
+Freematics ONE+ is a powerful Arduino programmable vehicle telematics prototyping platform in form of a OBD dongle that plugs into a vehicle’s OBD port and works as a standalone car connected smart device.
+It is based on ESP32 with built-in WiFi and Bluetooth supporting, being able to process collected data with its dual-core CPU, stored in internal Flash or microSD card and transmitted via BLE, WiFi or over cellular network.
+Freematics ONE+ comes with an actively maintained Arduino library and ready-to-go Arduino sketches and open-source telemetry server software.

 Freematics ONE+ plugs into the OBD port usually located under the steering column.
 To check if your vehicle is OBD-II certified, open your hood and find the sticker that looks like this:

 Vehicles using following vehicle protocols are supported.

-Freematics ONE+ supports high-accuracy geolocation positioning external GNSS receiver connected to the 4-pin I/O connector.
-The optional M8030 10Hz GNSS receiver provides high accuracy (up to 2 meters) and high update rate (10Hz).
+Freematics ONE+ supports external GNSS receiver connected to the 4-pin I/O connector.
+The optional u-blox M10 GNSS receiver provides high accuracy (up to 1.5 meters) and high update rate (up to 10Hz).
 The receiver comes with a 1.5m long cable.

-Cellular module is attached to Freematics ONE+ through its onboard xBee socket.
-We provide several options of cellular modules for different networks.
-Following chart compares the 3 types of cellular modules currently available.
+Cellular module is installed in Freematics ONE+ through onboard xBee socket.
+We provide several options for cellular modules.
+Following chart compares the 3 types currently available.